Colorimetry: Tinted Lenses For Reading

-Coloured overlays can be extremely helpful but are limited in their use in that they need to be placed on top of a physical page and cannot therefore be used for written work or computer work.
-A tinted spectacle lens will allow a person to write and work on the computer, leaving both hands free for the task.
+Coloured overlays can be extremely helpful, but are limited in their use.
+Because they are placed on top of the page they cannot easily be used for written work or computer work.
+A tinted spectacle lens will allow a person to write on paper and work on the computer, leaving both hands free for the task.

-Tinted lenses differ from overlays and coloured paper.
-This is because when wearing tinted glasses the eye adapts to lens colour.
+The colour of tinted lenses may differ from overlays and coloured paper.
+This is because when wearing tinted glasses the eyes adapt to lens colour.

-When using an overlay the light entering the eye is ordinary white light (a mix of all colours) but when wearing a tint the eye is exposed only to the colour of the tint as the tint absorbs all the others.
+When using an overlay the light entering the eye is ordinary white light (a mix of all colours) but when wearing a tint the eye is exposed only to the colour of the tint, as the tint itself absorbs all the other colours.

 Colorimeter tinted lens assessment

-If you have sustained success with a coloured overlay over a period of 6 months but find it limiting then a full Colorimeter Assessment is required in order to determine a spectacle tint that will produce the same benefit.
+If you have sustained success with a coloured overlay over a period of 6 months, but find it too limiting, then a full Colorimeter Assessment is required in order to determine a spectacle tint that will produce the same benefit.

-The Colorimeter Assessment explores the optimum colour to give maximum relief from visual perceptual disturbance and this colour of tint is then made up in a pair of spectacles.
+The Colorimeter Assessment explores the optimum colour to give maximum relief from visual perceptual disturbances – and this colour of tint is then made up in a pair of spectacles.
 Tinted spectacles can be useful for all black and white work including reading, writing, copy work, drawing and computer.